Trump will keep some of Obama's LGBT protections. But don't celebrate yet.

 Shortly after he became the Republican party's presidential nominee, Trump also abandoned his initial criticism of North Carolina's controversial law barring transgender people from using the bathroom of their choice.
 "I've spoken with your governor, I've spoken with a lot of people, and I'm going with the state," he said when asked about the reversal.

 Trump has also surrounded himself with vocal opponents of LGBT rights.
 As governor of Indiana, Vice President Mike Pence backed a series of laws that allowed businesses to discriminate against gay people.
-Many of Trump's cabinet picks, including attorney general nominee Jeff Sessions (R-Ala.) and health and human services nominee Rep. Tom Price (R-Ga.), have also been criticized for their anti-LGBT views.
+Many of Trump's Cabinet picks, including attorney general nominee Jeff Sessions (R-Ala.) and health and human services nominee Rep. Tom Price (R-Ga.), have also been criticized for their anti-LGBT views.